easwaranramamurthy/sc-interview-genbio/README.md

 ![UMAP](plots/train_umap.png)

 After confirming the number of PCs needed and that there is some structure to be exploited in the training data that could be used to learn cell type labels, I then moved on to training a model.

 ## Step 2: training a logistic regression classifier using l1 lasso penalty
 Cell types in the human body can be uniquely defined by the differential expression of certain marker genes in the genome.
 Just having high or low expression of a marker gene can delineate cell types.
 Therefore, I assumed there would be a good chance that training a linear model which models cell type as a linear function of the gene expression counts could be a reasonable step to start with.
 Second, only a few genes are likely to be markers and a harsh l1 penalty could be useful to just select the important genes and ignore the rest.
+Third, looking at the frequency of labels in the training set, it seems like there is a huge imbalance in the number of examples for each class in the training set.
+Therefore, I decided to have a balanced loss which accounted for the frequency of the cell classes in the training set.

 The training script can be found here:
 ```